claesenm/optunity/docs/user/cross_validation.rst

 --------------

 If you want to compare different aspects of the learning approach (learning algorithms, score function, ...), it is a good idea to use the same cross-validation folds.
-This is very easy in Optunity by using the `cross_validated` decorator without syntactic sugar.
+This is very easy by using the `cross_validated` decorator without syntactic sugar.
 Lets say we want to compare an SVM with RBF kernel and polynomial kernel with the same cross-validation configuration:

 .. code-block:: python
     import sklearn.svm as svm

     def svm rbf(x_train, y_train, x_test, y_test, C, gamma):